Good sleep is crucial to your overall health.

 Its calming effects may be attributed to an antioxidant called apigenin, which is found in abundance in chamomile tea.
 Apigenin binds to specific receptors in your brain that may decrease anxiety and initiate sleep (

 A study in 60 nursing home residents found that those who received 400 mg of chamomile extract daily had significantly better sleep quality than those who did not receive any (

-Another study involving postpartum women who had poor sleep quality found that those who drank chamomile tea for a two-week period reported overall better sleep quality than those who did not drink chamomile tea (
+Another study involving postpartum women who had poor sleep quality found that those who drank chamomile tea for a 2-week period reported overall better sleep quality than those who did not drink chamomile tea (

-Valerian is an herb that has been used for centuries to treat problems like insomnia, nervousness and headaches.
+Valerian is an herb that has been used for centuries to treat problems like insomnia, nervousness, and headaches.

-Historically, it was used in England during World War II to relieve the stress and anxiety caused by air raids (7).
+Historically, it was used in England during World War II to relieve stress and anxiety caused by air raids (7).